shreyshah-06/ezfinance/README.md

 - **Enhanced Performance**: Improved query execution time by 20% for faster operations.
 - **Secure and Reliable**: Built with robust authentication and AWS RDS-hosted databases.
 - **Database Optimization**: Implements database normalization and transaction control for efficient and modern DBMS practices.
+- **Dockerized Setup**: Easily deploy the platform using Docker for consistent, reliable, and fast setup across different environments.

 ## Technologies Used